-The school uses its finances generally effectively for the benefit of learners and has established a transparent system of financial control and accountability.

-The school liaises with their school cluster and the and the community.
+The school uses its finances generally effectively for the benefit of learners and liaises to some extent with their school cluster and the and the community.

 The Board of governors or Senior Management Committee takes some steps to consult stakeholders, help the school to plan, and to monitor and evaluate developments in the school.
 There are lines of accountability to the PTA.